OFFICE OF THE SELECTBOARD

 CALL TO ORDER

 Edee Edwards called the meeting to order at 6:00pm.
 Other Selectboard members present were Randy Pike, Karen Christofferson, Lori Marchegiani and Rhonda Ashcraft joined the meeting shortly after bridge bid opening.
-Members of the public present were Nancy McCrea, Stephan Chait, Michael Miller, David Jones, Joseph Bombardier, Olga Peters (Deerfield Valley News), Craig Allen (ATG), Randy Clark (Allegiance Truck Centers), Sue Kelly (Town Health Officer) and Emily Dow.
+Members of the public present were Nancy McCrea, Stephan Chait, Michael Miller, David Jones, Joseph and Melissa Bombardier, Beth Borisoff, Olga Peters (Deerfield Valley News), Craig Allen (ATG), Randy Clark (Allegiance Truck Centers), Sue Kelly (Town Health Officer) and Emily Dow.
+Chris Lehner arrived late.

 CHANGES AND ADDITIONS TO THE AGENDA